 In the fall of 2006, Tom encouraged Kristi to enroll in law school at St. Louis University School of Law, where she excelled academically.
 She earned Academic Excellence Awards in Civil Procedure and Criminal Law.
 Kristi graduated 2nd in her class from St. Louis University School of Law in May of 2009, magna cum laude, and was awarded a membership to the Order of the Woolsack for being in the top 1% of the class.

 Kristi also diversified her professional experience while in law school.
 Kristi served as an Editor of the St. Louis University Public Law Review.
 Her comment, “ERISA-On the Edge of Equity: Can ‘Appropriate Equitable Relief’ Be Capped?” was published in Volume 28 of the St. Louis University Public Law Review in 2009.
 She was selected to serve as a Law Clerk for the Honorable Judge Michael Reagan in the United States District Court for the Southern District of Illinois.
 Kristi also practiced as an Assistant State’s Attorney in Madison County, Illinois under Rule 711 for one year.
 Kristi was admitted to both the Illinois and Missouri bars, and represents clients in both states.

 Since graduating from law school, Kristi has obtained considerable experience in the field of civil litigation, conducting multiple jury trials, workers’ compensation trials, appellate hearings, depositions, arbitrations, mediations, and has successfully negotiated many sizeable settlements against large companies and employers.
-Notably, she has never lost a jury trial and has obtained verdicts totaling nearly $2 million dollars in her career.
-She has negotiated multiple six and several seven figure settlements against insurance companies on behalf of her clients.
+Notably, she has never lost a jury trial in her career, and has always secured verdicts well in excess of insurance company settlement offers.
+She has secured many six and seven figure verdicts and settlements against insurance companies on behalf of her clients.

 Kristi approaches each case by imagining herself and her family in the same situation as her clients, just like when she was young and saw her parents and relatives experience hardships.
 This approach gives her an empathy and compassion for her clients and helps motivate her to fight hard for their rights.
 Kristi believes that hard work, attention to detail, and persistence coupled with compassion and empathy are the keys to her successes both inside and outside the courtroom.